-- a.
-Commuter of the Year Contest This contest recognizes those who choose to bike, walk, or ride transit.
+a.
+Commuter of the Year Contest - This contest recognizes those who choose to bike, walk, or ride transit.
 An aim is to encourage others to reduce their drive alone motor vehicle trips.
 Nominated by their peers, contestants may be employees, residents, or students in the community and should also be asked to provide an inspirational story about their transportation choice and habits.
 Based on nominations, categories could recognize Youth, Student, Senior, and Family Commuters.
-Winners also should be encouraged to serve as role models and participate in events throughout the year to mentor others and help them set goals to reduce their drive alone trips. - Business Pool Bike Program Offering employees the opportunity to check out and ride a bike to meetings, lunch or run errands is a great benefit.
+Winners also should be encouraged to serve as role models and participate in events throughout the year to mentor others and help them set goals to reduce their drive alone trips.

+- b.
+Business Pool Bike Program Offering employees the opportunity to check out and ride a bike to meetings, lunch or run errands is a great benefit.
 Pool bikes are a form of bike sharing where an employer manages a fleet of bikes for this purpose.
-This program offers subsidies for the purchase and on-going maintenance of bikes as part of an agreement to track use and goal of reducing vehicle miles traveled and green house gases.
-Employees sign up, make reservations and log their trips using a web-based management tool.

-- c.
-Conduct bicycle counts on a seasonal basis to track whether there is an increase in bicycle activity. - d.
+This program offers subsidies for the purchase and on-going maintenance of bikes as part of an agreement to track use and achieve the goal of reducing vehicle miles traveled and green house gases.
+Employees sign up, make reservations and log their trips using a web-based management tool. - c.
+Conduct bicycle counts on a seasonal basis to track whether there is an increase in bicycle activity, exploring new methods as suggested by the public and the League of American Bicyclists. - d.
 Bicycle Rodeo Kits Children learning to ride should be confident with their bike-handling skills before riding in traffic.
 A Bike Rodeo is an interactive and controlled environment where cyclists practice a new skill at a series of stations.
 The number and difficulty of skills can be tailored based on attendance and number of instructors available to staff the event.
 This initiative will create a self-service bicycle rodeo kit that can be reserved by League Cycling Instructors (LCIs), Bike Ambassadors and community members.
-It contains instructions, diagrams and props necessary to host a bike rodeo. - Participate in an annual meeting of all bike/pedestrian planner/engineers in Monroe County - An annual meeting should be held to allow local communities and organizations to communicate their plans and programs, as well as share best practice information.
-Note: City officials may not want to facilitate such a meeting, but it would be useful to participate if some other entity were to organize such an event.
+It contains instructions, diagrams and props necessary to host a bike rodeo.

+- e.
+Participate in an annual meeting of all bicycle/pedestrian planners and engineers in Monroe County - An annual meeting should be held to allow local communities and organizations to communicate their plans and programs, as well as share best practice information.
+Note: City officials may not want to facilitate such a meeting, but it would be useful to participate if some other entity were to organize the event. - Identify proper enhanced visibility clothing for bicyclists and advise the local bicycling community of the associated safety benefits. - g.
-f.
 As part of a larger roadway safety campaign, develop an educational campaign to eliminate bicycle fatalities.
 In Minnesota, "Toward Zero Deaths" is a statewide partnership led by the Department of Public Safety, the Department of Transportation, and the Department of Health, in cooperation with the Minnesota State Patrol, the Federal Highway Administration, Minnesota county engineers, and the Center for Transportation Studies at the University of Minnesota.
-The mission is to create a culture for which traffic fatalities and serious injuries are no longer acceptable through the integrated application of education, engineering, enforcement, and emergency medical and trauma services.
+The mission is to create a culture in which traffic fatalities and serious injuries are no longer acceptable through the integrated application of education, engineering, enforcement, and emergency medical and trauma services.